Fadexz/COD-Pro/README.txt

  Crouch Shot (automatically crouches when firing)
  "YY" Cancel (fun feature, cancel the swap animation constantly to jitter the animation for a visual effect, may cause delayed ads)
- Hair Triggers (removed trigger deadzone — any press is 100% input) Humanise Inputs (randomise values and limit turbo features to keep closer to human limitations) Display Config (configure what displays on the OLED Screen and how it does, such as screensaver options) LED Config (customise how the Zen's LED displays)
+ Hair Triggers (removed trigger deadzone — any press is 100% input) Custom Deadzone (used to add a deadzone to the physical right stick) Humanise Inputs (randomise values and limit turbo features to keep closer to human limitations) Display Config (configure what displays on the OLED Screen and how it does, such as screensaver options) LED Config (customise how the Zen's LED displays)